justin0725/data_vis_examples/README.md

 The lines on the plot indicate the average percent of drivers pulled over who were black before and after dark, and the shaded bands represent 95% confidence intervals of those averages.
 Each dot indicates the percent of drivers pulled over in the one-minute interval depicted on the x-axis, with the larger dots signifying more traffic stops in that interval.

-If all that seems hopelessly confusing, this is the part to focus on: yellow dots are daytime averages of percent of drivers stopped who are black, while purple dots are nightttime averages of percent of drivers stopped who are black.
+If all that seems hopelessly confusing, this is the part to focus on: yellow dots are daytime averages of percent of drivers stopped who are black, while purple dots are nighttime averages of percent of drivers stopped who are black.
 If the purple dots tend to be lower than the yellow dots, that means black drivers are less likely to be stopped when their race cannot be seen, which is evidence for racial bias.

 <img src="/img/pierson_plot1.png" width="700px" />
 <br/>